hujiakai/test0510/readme.txt

-git is version a control system. git is a free sofgware.s
+git is distributed version a control system. git is a free sofgware.